 The OECD Council agreement provides a tiered level of control for transboundary movements of hazardous waste.
 This agreement specifies two categories of waste: green and amber.
 The green list includes wastes that pose the least hazard to human health and the environment and are subject to the same level of control as normal transboundary commercial shipments.

 Most hazardous wastes managed under the Resource Conservation and Recovery Act are amber list wastes, which are more hazardous and are subject to more stringent requirements.
 EPA incorporates the green and amber lists of waste in 40 CFR section 262.89.
 Note that wastes designated on the green list that are hazardous under U.S. national procedures are subject to amber controls (See 40 CFR section 262.82(a)(1)(i)).

-The import and export of hazardous waste to and from the United States is subject to the requirements established in the Amended 2001 OECD Council Decision, and U.S. parties must comply with implementing regulations in 40 CFR Part 262, Subpart H. These requirements insure that all parties involved in the transaction are notified that the shipment will occur and understand the type of wastes shipped.
+The import and export of hazardous waste to and from the United States is subject to the requirements established in the Amended 2001 OECD Council Decision, and U.S. parties must comply with implementing regulations in 40 CFR Part 262, Subpart H. These requirements ensure that all parties involved in the transaction are notified that the shipment will occur and understand the type of wastes shipped.

-The United States has established separate agreements for importing and exporting hazardous waste with Canada, Mexico, Costa Rica, Malaysia, and the Philippines.
+The United States has established separate agreements for importing and exporting mainly hazardous waste with Canada, Mexico, Costa Rica, Malaysia, and the Philippines.

-Costa Rica, Malaysia and the Philippines have separate agreements with the United States.
+Costa Rica, Malaysia and the Philippines have separate bilateral agreements with the United States.
 The United States may receive waste for recycling or disposal from Costa Rica, Malaysia, and the Philippines, but may not export waste to these countries.